Piecewise Strong Convexity of Neural Networks: Introduction

 \subsection{Related Work}

 A related paper is \cite{hardt2016identity}, which shows that for linear residual networks, the only critical points in a norm ball at the origin are global minima, provided the training data is generated by a linear map with Gaussian noise.
-In contrast, we show that for a non-linear network with any training data, there is an open set containing the origin where every critical point is a local minimum.
+In contrast, we show that for a non-linear network with any training data, there is an open set containing the origin where every differentiable critical point is a local minimum.

-Our proof of the existence of regions on which the loss function is piecewise well behaved is similar to the results in \cite{safran2016quality}, which shows that for a two layer network with a scalar output, weight space can be divided into convex regions, and on each of these the loss function has a basin-like structure which resembles a convex function in that every local minimum is a global minimum.
+Our result on the existence of regions on which the loss function is piecewise well behaved is similar to the results in \cite{safran2016quality}, which shows that for a two layer network with a scalar output, weight space can be divided into convex regions, and on each of these the loss function has a basin-like structure which resembles a convex function in that every local minimum is a global minimum.
 Compared to \cite{safran2016quality}, our conclusions apply to a smaller set in weight space, but are compatible with more network architectures (e.g. networks with more than two layers).

 Another relevant paper is \cite{soudry2016no}, which proves that for neural networks with a single hidden layer and leaky ReLUs, every differentiable local minimum of the training error is a global minimum under mild over-parametrization; they also have an extension of this result to deeper networks under stronger conditions.
-Our paper and \cite{soudry2016no} provide complementary viewpoints; if every differentiable local minimum is a global minimum, then differentiable local minima should satisfy our error threshold as long as the network has enough capacity, and thus piecewise strong convexity is guaranteed around these points.
+With small modifications to our proofs, our results can be applied to networks with leaky ReLUs, and thus our paper and \cite{soudry2016no} provide complementary viewpoints; if every differentiable local minimum is a global minimum, then differentiable local minima must satisfy our error threshold as long as the network has enough capacity to obtain zero training error, and thus piecewise strong convexity is guaranteed around these points.
 Our results in combination with \cite{soudry2016no} therefore describe, in some cases, the regularized loss surface around differentiable local minima of the training error.

 Convergence of gradient methods for deep neural networks has recently been shown in \cite{A-ZLS2018} and \cite{oymak2019towards} with some restricted architectures.
 Since our results on the structure of the loss function are limited to a subset of weight space, they say little about the convergence of gradient descent with arbitrary initialization.
 Our empirical results in Section \ref{sec:experiments}, however, show that the loss function is well behaved outside this subset, and indicate methods for generating new convergence results.